How to Brew “The Perfect Cup” of Coffee

 The brewing temperature of the water used is very important.
-SCAA says it should be between 195 F (91 C) and 205 F (96 C).
-Water just off of boil can also be used, and in many cases is preferable.
+Water just off of boil can be used, and in many cases is preferable.
 Usually this will work best with a fast pour / shorter contact time / finer grind.
 This is somewhat dependent on the roasted density of the beans, a light roasted coffee will generally be denser and need hotter water to extract properly.
 Hotter = sweeter and cooler = more acidic all else being equal.
 Keep in mind that if frozen beans have been ground, the aggregate will drop the temperature of the water upon contact.
 In this instance the temperature of the water being added to the aggregate should be at 205 F (96 C) or higher.

 The Brewing Process Itself

 There are two basic brewing concepts you need to understand, percolation and maceration.
 Percolation means water is allowed to flow around the particles and through the aggregate of ground coffee.
 Maceration means the ground coffee is soaked (or steeped) in the water.

 Understanding the extraction process will enable you to learn how to brew coffee successfully.
 First, the grind (aggregate size) of the coffee is crucial.
 The finer the grind, the more surface in relation to mass is exposed to the hot water.
 A whole coffee bean results in the least amount of surface area in relation to mass, and would be impossible to brew successfully.
 The tendency is to assume that the more finely coffee is ground, the better the resulting infusion will be.
 This is where you can destroy a good cup of coffee.
 If the grind is too fine, and the exposure too long, you’ll get much more than you want.
 Over-extraction of the aggregate will dissolve too many of the undesirable compounds, generally referred to as “bitters”.
 The trick is to get just what you want out of the coffee, and no more.